pa11y/pa11y-webservice/README.md

 Since version 3, Pa11y Webservice uses Headless Chrome in order to run the tests.
 This means that additional dependencies maybe be required.

-In [Unix-like](https://en.wikipedia.org/wiki/Unix-like) systems you may need to install the `libnss3` and `libgconf-2-4` libraries in order to be able to run Chrome.
-If you're trying to run the app in a headless environment (e.g. the cloud, or a headless server), you may also need to configure Xvfb before.
+In [Unix-like](https://en.wikipedia.org/wiki/Unix-like) systems you may need to install the `libnss3` and `libgconf-2-4` libraries to be able to run Chrome.
+If you're trying to run the app in a headless environment (e.g. the cloud, or a headless server), you may also need to configure Xvfb first.
 Please refer to the documentation from your provider for details on how to do this.

 ## Setup